-As production in the Permian Basin has increased, the need for firm takeaway capacity has become even more important.
-We have 30,000 Bbls per day of intra-basin firm transportation for oil and access to four points of delivery.
-We also have 10,000 Bbls per day of firm transportation from Colorado City, Texas to five points of delivery in the U.S. Gulf Coast.
+• As production in the Permian Basin has increased, the need for firm takeaway capacity has become even more important.
+We have 30,000 Bbls per day of intra-basin firm transportation capacity for oil and access to four points of delivery.
+This capacity was not affected by the Medallion Sale.
+We also have 10,000 Bbls per day of firm transportation capacity from Colorado City, Texas to five points of delivery in the U.S. Gulf Coast.
 We believe this type of certainty provides us with an advantage in formulating our present and future drilling and operating plans.